 If you’re happy with a free website with ads on it, Wix and Weebly are fine choices.
 But most businesses will require an ad-free experience and solid ecommerce features, which cost between $28 to $38 a month on Wix, $18 to $40 a month on Squarespace, or $12 to $26 a month on Weebly.

 Therefore, Weebly is the cheapest of the bunch, followed by Squarespace.
 Wix keeps many important features locked away in higher-priced plans, and you have to pay even more for its most advanced marketing tools.

 Wix, Squarespace, and Weebly are all outstanding choices.
 We recommend Wix to people who like to tinker with every design element, to get their sites looking exactly how they want.
 It has a more powerful and complex website editor, though this does make it harder to get started with.
-It’s by far the most flexible website builder on our list.
-For more information, read our Wix website builder review.
+It’s by far the most flexible website builder of the three.

-Weebly is a worthy also-ran, particularly if you have ecommerce in mind.
+Weebly is a worthy contender, particularly if you have ecommerce in mind.
 It offers the best end-to-end sales funnel, with automated emails and marketing helping to support your sales.
-If you like to check on your site when you’re out and about, Weebly has the best mobile app - find out more in our Weebly website builder review.
+If you like to check on your site when you’re out and about, Weebly has the best mobile app.

 All three of these website builders can be used to create fantastic websites.
 They all have free trials or free plans, so there’s no excuse not to try them all out to get a feel for which user interface suits your working style the best.

 For more information on all three builders covered in this article, read our reviews of Wix, Squarespace, and Weebly, and our how-to guides giving step-by-step instructions on how to build sites with Wix and Squarespace.
 We also compared Wix vs Squarespace in more detail.